 RULE THREE

 Yachts must be seaworthy and properly equipped to compete.
-Competing yachts will be scrutinized before the Race by Scrutineers appointed by the organizing Committee and may also be scrutinized at any stage of the Race.
+Competing yachts may be scrutinized before the Race and may also be scrutinized at any stage of the Race by Scrutineers appointed by the organizing Committee.

 RULE FOUR

 Yachts competing in the Race must always obey 'The International Regulations for Preventing Collisions at Sea' in force at the time, except in areas where those regulations are superseded by special rules laid down by a local authority.